dpobel/damien.pobel.fr/damien.pobel.fr/src/post/discovering-polymer-web-components.md

 which is a simple way to start but maybe a bit too simple.
 In any case, the best way to learn a technology is to really experiment it.
-That's why I decided to build a component called `github-user-events` which displays the public events of a user on Github after fetching them with [the Gitub Events API](https://developer.github.com/v3/activity/events/).
+That's why I decided to build a component called `github-user-events` which displays the public events of a user on GitHub after fetching them with [the Gitub Events API](https://developer.github.com/v3/activity/events/).
 The idea behind this exercice is also to do it the right way&trade; with the tools, the documentation, the unit tests and almost everything I would do in a real project.
-As [the demo shows](http://dpobel.github.io/github-user-events/components/github-user-events/demo/), the component is working :-) [The code is on Github](https://github.com/dpobel/github-user-events) but if I don't really plan to maintain nor further develop that project.
+As [the demo shows](http://dpobel.github.io/github-user-events/components/github-user-events/demo/), the component is working :-) [The code is on GitHub](https://github.com/dpobel/github-user-events) but if I don't really plan to maintain nor further develop that project.

 ## In Practice